Adult Still's disease

 When to Contact a Medical Professional

-If you have already been diagnosed with the condition, you should call your health care provider if you have a cough or difficulty breathing.
+If you have already been diagnosed with the condition, you should call your provider if you have a cough or difficulty breathing.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.